cms-DQM/dqmgui_frontend/readme.md

 40. Tiny url
 41. What to do with layouts from shift_timing_layout.py?
 42. ~~When plot is selected (zoomed), offline GUI starts to crash.~~
+43. ~~Dynamic basePath~~
+44. Updating folders, runs list and plots in live mode every 20 sec.
+Also sec has to be send to backend.
+45. Separate requests for data in online and offline modes.
 ---